apache/carbondata/docs/useful-tips-on-carbondata.md

 | counter_100 | Decimal       | NA          | Measure     |

-  - **Put the frequently-used column filter in the beginning**
+  - **Put the frequently-used column filter in the beginning of SORT_COLUMNS**

-  For example, MSISDN filter is used in most of the query then we must put the MSISDN in the first column.
+  For example, MSISDN filter is used in most of the query then we must put the MSISDN as the first column in SORT_COLUMNS property.
   The create table command can be modified as suggested below :

   ```